Bitpainter75/FerrumPix/README.md

 - Text, shapes, symbols, images, QR codes and watermarks.
 Text can be set bold or italic, spaced out, and placed along an arc, a circle or a wave.
 - Brush, transparent eraser, blur/smudge, clone stamp and repair brush tools.
 The brush picker offers 13 variants - soft round, pencil, marker, grainy acrylic, sandpaper, smudge, spatter, charcoal, crayon, airbrush, calligraphy, stipple and watercolor.
 - Rectangle, ellipse, lasso and magic wand selections.
 Selections are shown as marching ants, masks as a red overlay.
 - A separate mask tool with a mask brush (adjustable soft edge, add/subtract painting) and two masks you drag onto the image: a linear gradient that runs a correction out along the drag direction, and a radial one that fades it from a centre, invertible so it acts outside instead of inside.
-Gradient masks are stored as their geometry, not as painted pixels, so their handles, transition width, angle and - for the radial one - its ellipse can be changed at any time.
+Gradient masks are stored as their geometry, not as painted pixels, so their handles, transition width, angle and - for the radial one - the shape of its ellipse can be changed at any time, with the mouse or with the sliders.
 - Save the current sliders under a name in the *Adjustments* group of the *Adjust* tool and apply them to any other image later - the usual way to develop a series consistently.
 Adjust, Colour, Details and Effects travel; crop, size, objects and masks are deliberately left out, because they belong to one particular picture.
 Any number of sets can be kept, saving under an existing name replaces that one, and the list survives restarts.
 - Turn a selection or mask into a correction layer whose adjustment applies only inside it.
 The fill tool fills a selection layer with a solid colour or a linear/radial gradient; on a mask layer the fill's brightness grades how strongly the adjustment applies across the mask - and stays editable afterwards.
 - Per object editing with opacity, blend modes, shadows, glow and transform controls.